Beyond the Sentence: Building an Editor That Actually Gets It

 Q: Some writers worry digital tools are built to correct them, not collaborate.
 What would you say to someone hesitant to trust a tool with their story?

 A: One of the core beliefs behind Story Stream is that AI is not a great writer.
-That might sound strange, especially since AI writes a lot of my emails and performance reviews.
-But there’s a difference between generating text and telling a human story.
+That might sound strange, especially since AI writes a lot of my emails now.
+But there's a difference between generating text and telling a human story.

 We built Story Stream as writers ourselves.
 We don't train on your work.
 We don't sell it.
 We're not here to tell you what to write.
 We're here to support your vision, not replace it.